tadeck/condetect/README.rst

 License
 =======

-The license has not been chosen yet.
+The library is distributed under MIT license and is available in the "``LICENSE.rst``" file, in the same directory as this file.

 You can use the library for free, modify it and distribute.
-However, please include the reference to the original library or its author.
+However, please include the reference to the original library and its author.

 The library is provided free of charge and without any guarantee, of any kind.
 In return please consider giving feedback on it, eg. testing it for different browsers and providing the results and/or fixes.